AgileLearningCenters/alc-wordpress-core/wp-content/plugins/mailchimp-for-wp/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+#### 3.1.11 - July 5, 2016

+**Improvements**

+- Update JavaScript dependencies for admin screens.
+- Test debug log & show notice when it's not writable.

+**Additions**

+- Add "placeholder" option for dropdown fields.

+#### 3.1.10 - June 21, 2016

+**Fixes**

+- Styles Builder in Premium not building because of incorrect flag in core plugin.

+**Improvements**

+- Don't show position option for WooCommerce integration when sign-up is implicit.
+- Improvements to form previewer logic.
+- Make sure admin notifications are always shown exactly one time.

+#### 3.1.9 - June 7, 2016

+**Fixes**

+- Placeholder polyfill wasn't loaded (only in IE8 and below).

+**Improvements**

+- Don't write to debug log if it is not writable.
+- Reset some CSS properties for commonly used class names in Form Editor & Debug Log.
+- Do not unnecessarily register styles which are then immediately enqueued.

+**Additions**

+- Add "is required field" option for dropdown & radio fields in Field Helper.
+- Link to [Boxzilla plugin](https://boxzillaplugin.com/) from admin sidebar.

+#### 3.1.8 - May 23, 2016

+**Fixes**

+- Form Preview mode replaced all titles on that page with "Form Preview".
+- API class fix for [eCommerce360 functionality](https://mc4wp.com/kb/what-is-ecommerce360/).

+**Improvements**

+- Show dismissible notice when API key is not set.
+- Show empty API key errors in plugin log.
+- Friendlier error message for re-subscribe failures.

+**Additions**

+- Add `form.reset()` method to JS API.

+#### 3.1.7 - May 9, 2016

+**Fixes**

+- Shortcode wasn't accepting `element_id` as a valid attribute.
+- Take array style fields into account when checking if a form contains a given field.

+**Improvements**

+- Nested fields will now be properly validated when they're marked as required.
+- If plugin is installed using Composer, autoloader won't be loaded (again).

+#### 3.1.6 - April 12, 2016

+**Fixes**

+- Form event for starting a form was named `start` where it should have been `started`.

+**Improvements**

+- Some preparations for the upcoming migration to the new MailChimp API (version 3).
+- Consistent hook parameters for `mc4wp_form_subscribed` action.
+- Improved logic for rendering form response.

+**Additions**

+- New checkbox position for WooCommerce checkout integration.

 #### 3.1.5 - March 22, 2016